Expertise: Domestic and international women’s health, reproductive rights, reproductive justice

 Taylor has published and presented on a number of topics related to reproductive health and rights and public policy.
 Her work has been seen in The Hill, Real Clear Policy, Real Clear Health, The Nation, U.S. News and World Report, Rewire, BillMoyers.com, Yale Journal of International Affairs, Georgetown Journal of International Affairs, as well as a host of other publications.
 She has provided commentary on current women’s health policy issues on NPR, Morning Consult, Women@Work—Powered by the Wharton School, “The Leslie Marshall Show,” C-SPAN, and other media programs.

-Taylor holds a bachelor of arts in political science from Hampton University and a master’s degree in public administration from Virginia Commonwealth University.
-In 2010, she received a Ph.D. in political science from Howard University.
+Taylor graduated with honors from Hampton University with a Bachelor of Arts in political science.
+She also holds a master’s degree in public administration from Virginia Commonwealth University and a Ph.D. in political science from Howard University.